danielcaveman/workinghours/README.md

 ## Run the project

-- In the root folder run the commands:
+- In the root folder run the commands

 ### `docker-compose build`

 ### `docker-compose up`

-- Open your browser in the host:
+- Open your browser in the host

 ### `http://localhost:3000/`

 ## Run React Front-end Application

-- In the folder "/client" run the commands:
+- In the folder "/client" run the commands

 ### `yarn install`

 ### `yarn start`

-- In the folder "/client" run the command to test:
+- In the folder "/client" run the command to test

 ### `yarn test`

 ## Run NodeJS Server/API

-- In the folder "/server" run the commands:
+- In the folder "/server" run the commands

 ### `yarn install`